 Electrical engineers work in the design and development of electrical systems.
 They create systems for automobiles, robotics, aircraft, or power generation for an entire city.
 Engineers are required to be licensed, which can be achieved by completing a bachelor's or master's degree in electrical engineering and taking an examination.
 Passage of an initial examination enables the graduate to become an engineer in training or engineering intern.
 After working as an engineer, the candidate may sit for the Principles and Practice of Engineering exam and become licensed.

-The BLS reported in May of 2015 that the median annual salary of electrical engineers was $93,010.
-During that time, the highest paying industries for electrical engineers were oil and gas extraction and wireless telecommunications carriers.
+The BLS reported in May of 2018 that the median annual salary of electrical engineers was $96,640.
+During that time, the highest paying industries for electrical engineers were oil and gas extraction and mining support activities.

 Electrical engineers are most commonly employed in the fields of architectural and engineering services and the electric power generation, transmission and distribution industries.
-Very little job growth is expected for electrical engineers from 2014-2024, per the BLS
+Average job growth is expected for electrical engineers from 2018-2028, per the BLS.